10 Captivating Domestic And International Airports In Nepal Of 2025

-Nepal, officially known as the Federal Democratic Republic of Nepal, is a country in South Asia and is popular for being located in the Himalayas.
-Owing to its culture and natural beauty, and the fact that Mount Everest is located in Nepal, it attracts a large number of tourists every day.
-Fully working airports in Nepal is one of the reasons for tourism flourishing in the country.
+Nepal, officially known as the Federal Democratic Republic of Nepal, is a South Asian country popular for its location in the Himalayas.
+Owing to its culture and natural beauty and the fact that Mount Everest is located in Nepal, it attracts a large number of tourists every day.
+Fully working airports in Nepal are one reason for tourism flourishing.
+Nepal also has parts of the Indo Gangetic Plain, making it one of the most scenic destinations in the world.
+It has always been a favorite vacation location among travellers due to its pocket-friendly budget and access to its best world-famous trekking routes.
+Nepal offers a wide range of airports so that travellers can easily commute.
+However, some of them are the top and major ones due to the construction and renovation of other airports.

-To give you various details of both domestic and international airports in Nepal, we have made you a list of the most used ones to help you plan your vacation accordingly.
+Here is a list of the most used domestic and international airports in Nepal, providing various details to help you plan your vacation accordingly.
 Have a look.

 1. Lukla Airport